 International masters, Ikebana Gallery Awards winners, Ikebana Gallery Award Committee members, Wa Melbourne Ikebana Festival exhibitors & the artists nominated by the Wa committee.
 We aim to involve about 50 artists.
 If we get too many requests, however, your request may not be successful this time.

-We are pleased to announce that Mr Ken Katayama (International Ikebana Master in Sogetsu School) will join Hanadayori.
+We are pleased to announce that Mr Ken Katayama (International Ikebana Master in Sogetsu School), Mr Oshun Tsukagoshi (Ikebana Shofu, Fuku Iemoto), Mr Kazuya Yatagai (Ikenobo), and Ms Yumi Yamane (Shinsei School Iemoto) will join Hanadayori.

 Can I join this project as an Ikebana artist?

 Yes.
-If you are an ikebana artist and would like to join this project, please apply by sending us an Expression of Interest by 31 May 2021.
+If you are a qualified ikebana teacher and would like to join this project, please apply by sending us a form by 10 June 2021.
 We welcome applications from those who intended to exhibit at Wa Ikebana Exhibition, but could not do so for various reasons.

 What happens next?

-We will request ikebana artists in June to make a new work in response to your request by 31 July 2021.
+We will select about 50 requests and ask ikebana artists in June to make a new work in response to your request by 31 July 2021.

 We plan to publish ikebana works with your requests in our website, Facebook, Instagram & YouTube from 4 September 2021.
-You can send a message to the artists using those platforms once the works are published.
+We welcome your message to the artists using those platforms once the works are published.